Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-This 10-minute tahini sauce is so flavorful and easy.
+This 10-minute tahini sauce is so flavorful and easy to make.
 Simply mix a few ingredients in a bowl and serve!

 Prep Time10 minutes mins